 Tunisia was first settled by the Phoenicians in 1100 BC, and the ancient city of Carthage became a dominant power in the region.
 The territory of modern-day Tunisia was later occupied by the Romans, the Vandals, the Arabs, and then the Berber people group.
 From the 1600s Tunisia was part of the Ottoman Empire; it became a French protectorate in 1883.

 Tunisia declared independence from France in 1956 under President Bourguiba, who was overthrown in a peaceful coup by the former Prime Minister, Zine el Abidine Ben Ali, in 1987.
 Under Ben Ali, Tunisia was effectively a one-party state.
 He was overthrown by the Tunisian Revolution in 2011.
 The moderate Islamist party Ennahda won the country’s first multi-party elections but was defeated by secularists in 2014.

 Around 15 percent of Tunisians are unemployed and 15 percent live below the poverty line.
 There are widespread problems with child labour and exploitation.
 Tunisia has been in an official state of emergency since the country was targeted in two terrorist attacks in 2015.
 The so-called Islamic State group claims responsibility for the attacks on the Bardo Museum in Tunis and on a beach resort near the city of Sousse that killed 59 foreign tourists and one Tunisian.

 - Pray that Tunisia’s security situation will remain stable and that the country will continue to make progress towards freedom of speech and gender equality.

-- Pray for converts to Islam who may feel isolated and under pressure, asking God to draw near to them and provide opportunities for fellowship and community.
+- Pray for new Christians who may feel isolated and under pressure, asking God to draw near to them and provide opportunities for fellowship and community.

 - Give thanks that the government allows Christians to worship freely, and pray that this will continue.